“Free the child’s potential, and you will transform him into the world.” –Maria Montessori

 “Practical Life” is an important part of the KT curriculum, helping children learn to take care of themselves and their physical environment.
 As part of their practical life study, they prepare their own snacks, learn how to tie their shoes and zip their jackets, wash tables, and clean up after themselves.
 They also care for the plants and animals in the classroom.

-To meet their broader developmental needs, children participate in a number of weekly enrichment classes, on such topics as music (using the Orff Schulwerk system), art, Spanish, and physical education.
+To meet their broader developmental needs, children participate in a number of weekly enrichment classes, such as music (using the Orff Schulwerk system), art, Spanish, and physical education.

 Developing a vocabulary for expressing needs and ideas is a key skill that helps children explain themselves to others, whenever there is a conflict or difference of opinion.
 In the KT classroom, children are encouraged to “use their words” in order to explain their point of view, whether to a friend or to the rest of the group, whenever necessary.